Stochastic Dynamics of Growing Young Diagrams and Their Limit Shapes: Diffusive Growth

 which in conjunction with \eqref{yx} give the limit shape.

-A diffusive growth of strict partitions (Fig.~\ref{Fig:YD-Fermi}) maps onto the facilitated symmetric simple exclusion process (FSSEP) in which the hopping is facilitated (caused by the nearest neighbor) and symmetric.
-The hydrodynamic description of the FSSEP is provided by a non-linear diffusion equation
+A diffusive growth of partitions with unequal parts (Fig.~\ref{Fig:YD-Fermi}) maps onto the facilitated symmetric simple exclusion process (FSSEP) in which the hopping is facilitated (caused by the nearest neighbor) and symmetric.
+The hydrodynamic description of the FSSEP is provided by a partial differential equation (PDE)